-Bridge Magazine won 13 awards in the 2019 Michigan Press Association’s Better Newspaper Contest, including three first-place honors.
+Bridge won 13 awards in the 2019 Michigan Press Association’s Better Newspaper Contest, including three first-place honors.

 Bridge was also a finalist for Newspaper of the Year, competing for the first time this year in the Class A category against the state’s largest newspapers.
 The Grand Rapids Press won the top prize.